Kuantum-Freak/CTicTacToe/README.md

-# Project Name
+# Console TicTacToe

-Console TicTacToe
+A simple game of console TicTacToe

 ## Installation

 This was a very old project and was my first attempts to use a Makefile.
 Please replace `<make>` with your make program.

-To compile:
+To compile run all of these commands:
 1. `<make> main`
 2. `<make> board`
 3. `<make> computerAI`